 Take one month to get your finances in order - learn my best money saving tips and tricks!

-Here are 7 frugal habits that if you start doing, will each over time help you save on your monthly grocery budget.
+Here are 7 frugal habits that will over time help you save on your monthly grocery budget.
 Some of these ideas you may already do, and some may be new.
 It’s fun to go from room to room in your house and find a frugal action that you have done that has saved you and your family money.
 See which one of these you can implement into your lifestyle and applaud yourself for the ones you already do.

 - Water-Down – Many times soaps and cleaning products can be watered down and still work just as well.
 Try dish soap for example.
 Next time you run out, keep the empty bottle.
 When you bring home a new bottle, pour half of the soap in the old, empty bottle.
 Now fill them both up to the top with water and gently shake.
 Try this, and I bet you will find that it cleans just as well and you get double the amount for the same price.
 Another tip is that if you are able to get a bunch of body wash cheap or free with coupons, save it up and use it as a refill for hand soap dispensers.
 Products can be used for more than just what they are advertised to do.
 Think outside the box a little on this one!

 2. Buy in Bulk – If you regularly shop at Costco, BJ’s, or Sam’s club, then you know the financial benefits of buying in bulk.
 If there is a brand and product that you love and can’t live without, then be sure to buy in bulk (with a coupon if you can find one!).
 Don’t have a membership to Costco, BJ’s, or Sam’s Club?
 That’s ok!
 Sometimes grocery stores create “family packs” of items that can really help you save too – like on cereal or even produce!
 Be on the lookout for the generic store brand items packaged in bulk for the most savings.
-Or purchase your meat in bulk through Zaycon Fresh!
-(There is a HUGE sale for new customers for $0.99/lb chicken breast sale thru 2/17!)
 Consider trying a meal plan from one of these stores as well – the shopping list and recipes are included!
 In fact – I have a FREE menu plan you can download and print over here!

-5. Substitute – Next time you try a new recipe, see if there are any ingredients that you can substitute with what you already have stocked up on.
+5. Substitute – Next time you try a new recipe, see if there are any ingredients that you can substitute with what you already have on hand.
 Salad dressing for example is a common condiment that coupon users probably have multiples of in their stock pile shelf.
 Instead of just using this on salads – try using it as a marinade for roasted vegetables or meat dishes.
-I can get free body wash often – and when I do I really stock up.
-I don’t use it as body wash though – I use it to refill my liquid hand soap containers in my bathroom!
+Another substitute is one I mentioned earlier – to use body wash in the hand soap dispenser.
+I tend to find great coupon deals on body wash more frequently than hand soap – and they both are great for washing hands!